 OBD will make every effort to eliminate the barriers to equitable digital opportunities within the designated timeframe.
 Given the scale of the mission at hand, it may not be possible to completely bridge the digital divide within the time allotted.
-Therefore OBD has committed to ensuring the sustainability of OBD-supported programming beyond the existence of IIJA.
+Therefore, OBD has committed to ensuring the sustainability of OBD-supported programming beyond the existence of IIJA.
 OBD has set forth the following practices to support sustainability within Missouri's digital inclusion ecosystem:

-- Affordability: OBD is currently exploring options to guarantee middle class and low income broadband affordability (see Broadband Affordability).
-In order to receive funding from OBD, via BEAD or any future program, ISPs must offer a plan that complies with said standards of affordability.
-OBD will continue to perform outreach, support registration, and other promotional efforts on behalf of the ACP. - Devices: OBD is currently exploring the various ways to ensure a stable supply of functional low cost devices (PCs, tablets, monitors, hotspots, etc.) for disconnected Missourians.
+- Affordability: OBD is currently exploring options to guarantee middle class and lowincome broadband affordability (see Broadband Affordability).
+In order to receive funding from OBD, through the BEAD program ISPs will be required to submit pricing information, will be required to submit a low-cost plan for eligible individuals, and will be scored on the cost of a 1 Gbps/1 Gbps plan.
+Future OBD deployment programs will also select recipients on the basis of affordability commitments, among other considerations.
+OBD will continue to perform outreach, support registration, and other promotional efforts on behalf of the ACP. - Devices: OBD is currently exploring the various ways to ensure a stable supply of functional low-cost devices (PCs, tablets, monitors, hotspots, etc.) for disconnected Missourians.
 OBD will also seek to incentivize the distribution of surplus devices by ISPs and other MO-based organizations via the OBD-managed BEAD and DEA-related funding program. - Digital Skills/Internet Privacy & Security: OBD expects to partner with a number of organizations over the lifetime of DEA.
 When existing free digital skills curricula is available, it will be used.
 OBD will also fund creation of content that will provide Missourians instruction in the skills necessary to be safe and productive within the digital economy.
 Several examples of sites with this type of content currently exist (e.g., digitalequity.missouri.org).
 While OBD cannot enforce the continued delivery of instruction post-DEA funding, OBD will prioritize that any content created with funding provided by Missouri's share of DEA funding be made publicly available free of charge.
 This will ensure that any Missourian with the desire to pursue digital skill and knowledge development has the option to do so.

-The steps above should be considered representative of the steps to ensure sustainability developed thus far, however, the steps outlined should not be considered exhaustive.
-OBD will continue to engage with national, state and local partners, as well as continued intellectual exchanges with other states' broadband offices to ascertain and implement novel techniques that ensure continued digital inclusion services beyond the existence of DEA funding.
+The information above represents the actions developed thus far to promote long-term sustainability, however, they should not be considered exhaustive.
+OBD will continue to engage with national, state and local partners, as well with other state broadband offices to ascertain and implement novel techniques that ensure continued digital inclusion services beyond the existence of DEA funding.